Create Word Document in Blazor

 {

-//Creating a new document
+// Creating a new Word document

 WordDocument document = new WordDocument();

-//Adding a new section to the document
+// Adding a new section to the document

 WSection section = document.AddSection() as WSection;

-//Set Margin of the section
+// Set Margin of the section

 section.PageSetup.Margins.All = 72;

-//Set page size of the section
+// Set page size of the section

 section.PageSetup.PageSize = new Syncfusion.Drawing.SizeF(612, 792);

-//Create Paragraph styles
+// Create Paragraph styles

 WParagraphStyle style = document.AddParagraphStyle("Normal") as WParagraphStyle;